BabitaAnandKrishna/recipe_search_capstone/README.md

 In this App we can search recipe for given ingredients.
 Just I am using Edamam Recipe API.

-Here we can seach recipe according to four required and one optional parameter. mandatory params:
+Here we can search recipe according to four required and one optional parameter. mandatory params:
-User has to input Ingredients, number of recipes, minimun and maximum number of calories. optional params:
+User has to input Ingredients, number of recipes, minimum and maximum number of calories. optional params:
 And if user has some allergy with any food then user can enter in exclude ingredients text field.